davidjosearaujo/dissertation/presentation/presentation.md

 </div>
 <div>

-A robust mechanism for **individualized**, **secure authentication** of _credential-less_ Wi-Fi-only devices and their subsequent per-device management within the 5GC is the focus of this project.
+A robust mechanism for **individualized**, **secure authentication** of _5G-credential-less_ Wi-Fi-only devices and their subsequent per-device management within the 5GC is the focus of this project.

 </div>
 </div>